wkolowski/Type-Theory-Wishlist/README.md

 - [Notes on Universes in Type Theory](http://www.cs.rhul.ac.uk/home/zhaohui/universes.pdf)

 TODO:
-- Work out the details of non-strict universes.
 - Write some code dealing with universes.

 ## Subtyping and Subtype Universes